 This online interactive course takes learners through the retirement planning process, identifies the tools that are available to help individuals create a retirement plan, and describes the primary components of a comprehensive retirement plan.

 SRI 210 describes the importance of retirement income planning in the decumulation phase of retirement.
 Learners will gain knowledge of the essential steps in retirement income planning, including how an individual or couple calculates the amount of income needed to satisfy retirement goals; evaluates income sources and expenses to determine whether a shortfall exists; and then develops, implements, and monitors a strategy for generating income and protecting assets.

 This course introduces the companies and individuals involved in retirement marketing and takes learners through the general steps in the business acquisition process for both institutional and retail markets, with a primary focus on technical design and distribution strategies.
 The course will also examine strategic marketing issues such as government policies, consumer behaviors, and economic conditions.

 This course provides an overview of the current system for delivering retirement security, as well as considerations shaping future directions for the system.
-Delivered in a media-rich online environment, the course also guides the candidate in exploring a variety of opportunities for improving retirement system outcomes.
+Delivered in a blended learning format that combines access to a course portal with online exercises and scenarios, the course also guides the learner through a variety of opportunities for improving retirement system outcomes.